NikHoffStyl/HLT_Study_2017-18_SL_4top_channel/README.md

 and if argument is not given it will revert to search for a default trigger and exit if trigger does not exist.
-At the moment it makes more sense not to introduce command line args for triggers as this code is only ~~used~~ by me!
+At the moment it makes more sense not to introduce command line args for triggers as this code is only used by me!

-When this is done and saved :floppy_disk:, sit back relax and have many :beers:.